-NeighborhoodScout's exclusive analysis reveals that this neighborhood has
+NeighborhoodScout's research shows that this neighborhood has an income lower

-of America's neighborhoods.
+of U.S. neighborhoods.

 The Neighbors: Occupations

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.4% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.0% of the residents employed.

-Other residents here are employed in the military
+Other residents here are employed in clerical, assistant, and tech support occupations

 The Neighbors: Ethnicity / Ancestry